wipash/obsidian-tasks-mcp/README.md

 - Tag filters:
   - `no tags` - Tasks with no tags
   - `has tags` - Tasks with at least one tag
-  - `tags include #tag` - Tasks with tags containing "tag"
+  - `tag include #tag` - Tasks with tags containing "tag"
-  - `tags do not include #tag` - Tasks without tags containing "tag"
+  - `tag do not include #tag` - Tasks without tags containing "tag"

 - Path filters:
   - `path includes string` - Tasks in files with paths containing "string"